-- Estimated future cash flows are based on the 3year business plan approved by the Board of Directors and an estimated long-term growth rate for years 4 and 5.
-Average growth rates for the 5year period are 10% for the platform CGU, 1% for the AET CGU, 3% for the Advice CGU and 17% for the Asset Management CGU; - Pre-tax discount rates range from 12.5% to 15.1% (2021: 12.1% to 16.3%) for CGUs; and - A terminal growth rate of 2.5% (2021: 2.0%) is used to derive a terminal value for the period beyond 5years.
+- Estimated future cash flows are based on the 3-year business plan approved by the Board of Directors and an estimated long-term growth rate for years 4 and 5.
+Average growth rates for the 5-year period are 10% for the Platform CGU, 1% for the AET CGU, 3% for the Advice CGU and 17% for the Asset Management CGU; - Pre-tax discount rates range from 12.5% to 15.1% (2021: 12.1% to 16.3%) for CGUs; and - A terminal growth rate of 2.5% (2021: 2.0%) is used to derive a terminal value for the period beyond five years.

-In developing cash flows over the forecasting period, the current economic conditions, the current and expected performance of each CGU and the impacts from the COVID-19 and other macroeconomic conditions were considered.
+In developing cash flows over the forecasting period, the current economic conditions, the current and expected performance of each CGU, the impacts of COVID-19 and other macroeconomic conditions were considered.